SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

  You can test like `if(getAnalogReference()==INTERNAL2V500)`, but if you try to say, print them, you just get a number.
 That's what is shown in the last column: contains the numerical value of the constants representing these references.
 Don't use those, then nobody will understand your code - including yourself in two weeks.
 However, if you are printing the results of `getAnalogReference()` or `getDACReference()`, these are the numbers you will see.

+### Important notes regarding references

+#### There is no INTERNAL
- External reference voltage should be between 1.8v and Vdd if CLK_ADC is higher than 500kHz (by default, it is), however if you slow the ADC clock down, external references as low as 1.0V (they gave 1.024V as the lower limit.
-It is unclear if the slower clock speed must also be used for the internal 1.024V reference. . `INTERNAL` is not a supported reference, since there is no obvious reason that any of the four reference options should be used.
+`INTERNAL` is not a supported reference, since there is no obvious reason that any of the four reference options should be used.
 These reference voltages are presented as they are in the datasheet, but do note that they are what the manufacturer targeted, not what the actual voltage is: The spec is +/- 4% over the temperature range of -40 to 85 C, when Vdd is at least the voltage specified above - though at typical conditions, every time I've checked, it was within 1%; The numbers they give for the voltages are specified to three decimal places (obviously that is convenient because then 1 mV = 1, 2, or 4 LSB), that should by no means be interpreted as a claim that they are *that* accurate.
 It is likely that the 1.024 V reference is usable below 2.5 V, but no guarantees are given.
 Reference voltages exceeding the supply voltage will produce meaningless results and should not be used.

+#### Limits of external refeences
+External reference voltage should be between 1.8v and Vdd if CLK_ADC is higher than 500kHz (by default, it is), however if you slow the ADC clock down, external references as low as 1.0V (they gave 1.024V as the lower limit.
+It is unclear if the slower clock speed must also be used for the internal 1.024V reference.

+This is not all bad news though on the 2-series and Ex, instead of having to slow down for some reference voltages, we get higher max CLK_ADC with external references!

 ## Internal Sources
 In addition to reading from pins, you can read from a number of internal sources - this is done just like reading a pin, except the constant listed in the table below is used instead of the pin number: